topolvm/topolvm/deploy/README.md

 To setup `lvmd`:

-1. Prepare an LVM volume group.
-A non-empty volume group can be used.
+1. Prepare LVM volume groups.
+A non-empty volume group can be used because LV names wouldn't conflict.
-2. Edit the following line in [lvmd.service](./systemd/lvmd.service) if the volume group name is not `myvg`.

-    ```
-    ExecStart=/opt/sbin/lvmd --volume-group=myvg --listen=/run/topolvm/lvmd.sock
+2. Edit [lvmd.yaml](./lvmd-config/lvmd.yaml) if you want to specify the device-class settings to use multiple volume groups.
+See [lvmd.md](../docs/lvmd.md) for details.

+    ```yaml
+    device-classes:
+      - name: ssd
+        volume-group: myvg1
+        default: true
+        spare-gb: 10
     ```

 3. Install `lvmd` and `lvmd.service`, then start the service.